hunterchristian/MessageDialog/README.md

 ```
 ####set()

-Sets one or more options in the TritonDialog object.
+Sets one or more options in the MessageDialog object.
 ```javascript
 // Changes the title to 'Hello' var title = 'Hello';